 Discuss Financial Matters

-Grinnell tuition is charged in place of the program tuition when it is equal or less than Grinnell tuition.
-When program tuition exceeds Grinnell tuition, the program's charge will replace Grinnell tuition.
+Grinnell tuition is charged in place of the program tuition when it is equal to or less than Grinnell tuition.
+When program tuition exceeds Grinnell tuition, the program’s charge will replace Grinnell tuition.
 Some total program costs vary due to fluctuations in exchange rates and are subject to change without notice.
 Non-tuition costs, such as room and board charged by the program, will appear on the student account in addition to the tuition charge.
-Program costs are published on program sites typically found on-line.
+Program costs are published on program sites typically found online.
+As indicated in OCS billing policies, students are responsible for paying the program deposit which confirms a student’s place once they are accepted.
+This deposit is generally posted as a credit to the Grinnell student account after the invoice is received from the program indicating the amount paid.

-Grinnell allows students to apply financial aid and merit aid package to off-campus study.
-However, students who are currently participating in work study will not be eligible to participate in this program while studying off campus.
-To discuss details of your personal Financial Aid package, and how this might impact you, please contact the Office of Financial Aid at 641-269-3250.
+Grinnell allows students to apply their financial aid and merit aid packages to off-campus study.
+However, students who are currently participating in work-study will not be eligible to participate in this program while studying off-campus.
+To discuss details of their personal financial aid package, and how it applies to specific OCS programs, students are encouraged to contact the Financial Aid team.

 Credit and ATM Cards